Medically reviewed on Nov 15, 2018

 Heart rate (prior to initiation, prior to increasing dose, or after decreasing dose); monitor heart rate more closely if receiving other negative chronotropes (eg, amiodarone, beta-blockers, digoxin); blood pressure; regularly monitor cardiac rhythm (assessing for atrial fibrillation)

 Adverse events have been observed in animal reproduction studies, and fetal harm may occur if ivabradine is administered to pregnant women.
 Effective contraception is recommended in women of reproductive potential.
 If treatment is needed during pregnancy, closely monitor for destabilization of heart failure that could potentially result from heart rate slowing caused by ivabradine, especially during the first trimester.
 Pregnant women with chronic heart failure should also be monitored for preterm birth.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Have patient report immediately to prescriber bradycardia, arrhythmia, dizziness, passing out, angina, shortness of breath, loss of strength and energy, vision changes, or severe headache (HCAHPS).
+• Have patient report immediately to prescriber bradycardia, abnormal heartbeat, dizziness, passing out, angina, shortness of breath, loss of strength and energy, vision changes, or severe headache (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.